alexandru/alexandru/README.md

 ### Donate

-Help me to cover ongoing website costs, tooling and services needed for Open Source development, or buy me coffee ☕️😋
+Help me to cover ongoing costs with website hosting, tooling and services needed for my Open Source contributions, or technical blogging.
+And I won't say no to coffee ☕️😋

 <a href="https://www.patreon.com/bePatron?u=6102596"><img label="Become a Patron!" alt="Become a Patron!" title="Become a Patron!" src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" target="_blank" height="40" /></a>